Bluetooth-Compose/Bluetooth-Compose/README.md

 - You will immediately see what Bluetooth-Compose does, and why it is important ~ not just to you, but to reducing the carbon-footprint of every-day devices around you!

-So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at that empty space in your room where you would like to see see it, ... say a chair or sofa.
+So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at that empty space in your room where you would like to see it ... say a chair or a sofa.

 - *Voila* - you see that sofa or chair augmented into the empty space in your room, and yet what is ironic about this is that IKEA's AR space is **only** useful *when an item <u>DOESN'T</u> exist* in your room!